-The Programming Connectivity and Interface view enables the following actions:
+The Programming Connectivity and Interface view enables the following actions for non-target devices

-- Select Programming Mode Select JTAG or SPI Slave mode.
-SPI Slave mode is only supported by FlashPro5.
-JTAG is the default interface.
-This option is available for SmartFusion2 and IGLOO2 only. - Construct Chain Automatically Automatically construct the physical chain - Add Microsemi Device Add a Microsemi device to the chain - Add Non-Microsemi Device Add a non-Microsemi device to the chain - Add Microsemi Devices From Files Add a Microsemi device from a programming file - Delete Selected Device Delete selected devices in the grid - Scan and Check Chain Scan the physical chain connected to the programmer and check if it matches the chain constructed in the grid - Zoom In Zoom into the grid - Zoom Out Zoom out of the grid
+- Select Programming Interface Select JTAG or SPI Slave mode.
+SPI Slave mode is supported by FlashPro5 for SmartFusion2 and IGLOO2 devices, and by FlashPro6 for SmartFusion2, IGLOO2 devices.
+SPI Slave mode is not supported for RTG4 devices.
+JTAG is the default interface. - Construct Chain Automatically Automatically construct the physical chain - Add Microsemi Device Add a Microsemi device to the chain - Add Non-Microsemi Device Add a non-Microsemi device to the chain - Add Microsemi Devices From Files Add a Microsemi device from a programming file - Delete Selected Devices Delete selected devices in the grid - Scan and Check Chain Scan the physical chain connected to the programmer and check if it matches the chain constructed in the grid - Zoom In Zoom into the grid - Zoom Out Zoom out of the grid